What If I Can’t Work After a Car Accident?

 How to Get Compensated if You Can’t Work

-If you missed work due to injury caused by someone else, here are some things to do so you are properly compensated.
+If you missed work due to an injury caused by someone else, here are some things to do so you are properly compensated.

 - Physician’s Report – You need a report from your doctor acknowledging that your injury prevented you from working.
 The report should detail your injury and how long it prevented you from working.
 The report should also include any treatments, prescriptions, and medical bills.
 Also, check if your insurance company has a report your doctor should fill out.